upasadena/interactive-cyoa-tutorial/docs/publishing/neocities.md

 ![](../images/205_upload_project.gif)

 Next, upload the [Viewer](/static/viewer/) here.
-This is the code that actually intreprets your `project.json` and displays it to players.
+This is the code that actually interprets your `project.json` and displays it to players.

 !!! warning